-The vowel on the second root letter of an Arabic verb reveals many things about the character and personality of the verb.
+The vowel on the second root letter of an Arabic past tense verb tells you a lot about the character and meaning of the verb.

 The second vowel can help us understand verbs better and may tell us more about the character and meaning of the verb.
 Let’s see why.